Rp-process

 The rp-process (rapid proton capture process) consists of consecutive proton captures onto seed nuclei to produce heavier elements.
 It is a nucleosynthesis process and, along with the s-process and the r-process, may be responsible for the generation of many of the heavy elements present in the universe.
 However, it is notably different from the other processes mentioned in that it occurs on the proton-rich side of stability as opposed to on the neutron-rich side of stability.

-The end point of the rp-process (the highest-mass element it can create) is not yet well established, but recent research has indicated that in neutron stars it cannot progress beyond tellurium.
-The rp-process is inhibited by alpha decay, which puts an upper limit on the end point at 104Te, the lightest observed alpha-decaying nuclide, and the proton drip line in light antimony isotopes.
-At this point, further proton captures result in prompt proton emission or alpha emission, and thus the proton flux is consumed without yielding heavier elements; this end process is known as the tin–antimony–tellurium cycle.
+The end point of the rp-process (the highest-mass element it can create) is not yet well established, but research shows that in neutron stars it will not progress beyond tellurium.
+The definitive endpoint is reached at 107Te because of instability toward alpha decay, and primarily photon-induced decay or (γ,α) reactions loop the path back onto itself.
+Therefore, an rp-process would only be able to produce nuclei with mass numbers up to 106 or 107.
+After this, further proton captures result in prompt proton emission or alpha emission, and thus the proton flux is consumed without yielding heavier elements; this end process is known as the tin–antimony–tellurium cycle, which that more recent source claims is not actually reached.

 Conditions

-The process has to occur in very high-temperature environments (above 109 kelvins) so that the protons can overcome the large Coulomb barrier for charged-particle reactions.
+The process has to occur in very high-temperature environments (above 109 kelvin) so that the protons can overcome the large Coulomb barrier for charged-particle reactions.
 A hydrogen-rich environment is also a prerequisite due to the large proton flux needed.
 The seed nuclei needed for this process to occur are thought to be formed during breakout reactions from the hot CNO cycle.
 Typically proton capture in the rp-process will compete with (α,p) reactions, as most environments with a high flux of hydrogen are also rich in helium.
 The time scale for the rp-process is set by β+ decays at or near the proton drip line, because the weak interaction is notoriously slower than the strong interaction and electromagnetic force at these high temperatures.